MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     Rows Read: 10000, Total Rows Processed: 10000, Total Chunk Time: 0.020 seconds Rows Read: 10000, Total Rows Processed: 10000, Total Chunk Time: 0.020 seconds

+3. Enter the following script to set the input file and use *rxImport* to import the text file into an .xdf file named *ADS* in your current working directory.

+     ~~~~
+	inputFile <- file.path(sampleDataDir, "AirlineDemoSmall.csv")

+	airDS <- rxImport(inData = inputFile, outFile = "ADS.xdf",
+		missingValueString = "M", stringsAsFactors = TRUE)
+    ~~~~

+ The input .csv file uses the letter M to represent missing values, rather than the default NA, so we specify this with the *missingValueString* argument.

+ Setting *stringsAsFactors* to TRUE will set the levels specification for *DayOfWeek* to the unique strings found in that variable, listed in the order in which they are encountered.
+Since this order is arbitrary, and can easily vary from data set to data set, it is preferred to explicitly specify the levels in the desired order using the *colInfo* argument.

+ Let's rerun the import operation with a fixed order for days of the week.
+When rerunning an import command, append the *overwrite* argument to replace the file previously imported:

+    ~~~~
+	colInfo <- list(DayOfWeek = list(type = "factor",
+	    levels = c("Monday", "Tuesday", "Wednesday", "Thursday",
+	    "Friday", "Saturday", "Sunday")))

+	airDS <- rxImport(inData = inputFile, outFile = "ADS.xdf",
+		missingValueString = "M", colInfo  = colInfo, overwrite = TRUE)
+    ~~~~

+Notice that once we supply the *colInfo* argument, we no longer need to specify *stringsAsFactors*; *DayOfWeek* is our only factor variable.

+**Check results**

+ Use the **rxGetInfo** function to return information about an object.
+In this case, the object is the XDF file created in a previous step, and the information returned is the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.

+    rxGetInfo(mySmallXdf, getVarInfo = TRUE)

+ Output is below.
+Variables are based on fields in the CSV file.
+In this case, there are 6 variables.
+Precomputed metadata about each one appears in the output below.

+    File name: C:\Users\TEMP\mortDefaultSmall2000.xdf
+    Number of observations: 10000
+    Number of variables: 6
+    Number of blocks: 1
+    Compression type: zlib
+    Variable information:
+    Var 1: creditScore, Type: integer, Low/High: (486, 895)
+    Var 2: houseAge, Type: integer, Low/High: (0, 40)
+    Var 3: yearsEmploy, Type: integer, Low/High: (0, 14)
+    Var 4: ccDebt, Type: integer, Low/High: (0, 12275)
+    Var 5: year, Type: integer, Low/High: (2000, 2000)
+    Var 6: default, Type: integer, Low/High: (0, 1)

 ### Check results

 As before, use **rxGetInfo** to view precomputed metadata.
 As you would expect, the block count reflects the presence of multiple concatenated data sets.